Snapshot System Data

 Both system and user data is backed up by Bacula.
 In a disaster recovery situation, we would do a clean install and replace the system and user data from backups after the machine is running.
 During the install we would end up generating a bunch of keys and certs, perhaps from third parties like LetsEncrypt, that we would then abandon.

-If we are reimaging or migrating to a new machine in a pre-planned fashion, we can collect small amounts of unique local system data like certs, host keys, mail passwords, and DKIM keys for use when doing the initial install.
+When reimaging or migrating to a new machine in a pre-planned fashion, we can collect small amounts of unique local system data like certs, host keys, mail passwords, and DKIM keys and use them during our initial install.
 This avoids churning the certs and keys.
-Once the machine is up and running, you can use Bacula to restore the larger volume of user data like the mail spool and web roots.
+Once the machine is up and running, you can use Bacula if needed to restore other user data if needed.

-After the machine is configured, remove the snapshot directory so that it does not go stale and inadvertantly overwrite good data weeks or months later.
+Remove the snapshot directory after the machine is configured so that it does not go stale and inadvertantly overwrite good data weeks or months later.